Eastern Partnership: Relationship with Russia

 Russia has expressed strong concerns over the Eastern Partnership, seeing it as an attempt to expand the European Union's "sphere of influence".
 Russia has also expressed concerns that the EU is putting undue pressure on Belarus by suggesting it might be marginalised if it follows Russia in recognising the independence of the Georgian breakaway regions of Abkhazia and South Ossetia.
 "Is this promoting democracy or is it blackmail?
-It's about pulling countries from the positions they want to take as sovereign states", Russian foreign minister Sergei Lavrov has stated.
+It's about pulling countries from the positions they want to take as sovereign states", Russian foreign minister Sergey Lavrov stated.

-Sweden, the co-author of the Eastern Partnership project together with Poland, rejected Mr Lavrov's position as "completely unacceptable".
+Sweden, the co-author of the Eastern Partnership project together with Poland, rejected Lavrov's position as "completely unacceptable".
 "The Eastern Partnership is not about spheres of influence.
 The difference is that these countries themselves opted to join", Swedish foreign minister Carl Bildt said at the Brussels Forum.
 The EU's position on Georgia is not 'blackmail' but "is about upholding the principles of the EU and international law, which Russia should also be respecting", he added.

 In November 2009, Russian President Dmitry Medvedev dismissed the Eastern Partnership as useless: "Frankly speaking, I don't see any special use (in the program) and all the participants of this partnership are confirming this to me".
-However a few days later Russian Foreign Minister Sergei Lavrov said that Russia does not rule out joining the EU's Eastern Partnership programme.
+However a few days later Russian Foreign Minister Sergey Lavrov said that Russia does not rule out joining the EU's Eastern Partnership programme.
 Russia maintained its opposition towards the EPP.
 For instance, after the Warsaw Summit 2011 of the EPP, Russian Prime Minister Vladimir Putin stated that due to the economic crisis in the EU, Ukraine would probably not join the EU.
 Instead of joining the EU, Putin offered a Russia – Ukraine relationship which he said would provide a more competitive and productive economic process.

 In May 2015, President of the European Council Donald Tusk stated that Russia was "[compensating for] its shortcomings by destructive, aggressive and bullying tactics against its neighbours" while German Chancellor Angela Merkel said that "the EU makes a crystal clear difference with Russia.
 We accept that the different Eastern Partnership nations can go their own way and we accept these different ways."
 Finnish Prime Minister Alexander Stubb stated that "It is the prerogative and right of every independent and sovereign state to choose which club it wants to belong to."